 Your new employer may take some or all of your former employer’s policies and practices and amend these to reflect the structure and size of the new organisation.
 Alternatively, they may decide to develop a new set of policies and practices or, they may already have a set of existing policies and practices.
 These decisions should be subject to discussion with the employee representatives, which may include trade union representatives.

 Contractual terms and conditions of employment are protected in a TUPE transfer except in very exceptional circumstances.
 If you are unsure what is included as part of your contract of employment you should speak to your HR department and/or trade union representative.

-Regardless of who your new employer is following transfer, you can expect the HR policies and practices of your new employing organisation to not only meet the requirements of employment and discrimination law but also, to reflect a commitment to the provision of a high quality workplace and to being a good employer, as stated in the NHS Constitution and handbook.
+Independent providers of NHS services are required through the NHS procurement process to demonstrate good HR policies and practices which, in turn, support a positive working environment where staff can provide better care and services.
+In fact, sometimes the benefits and ways of working in independent providers may be more favourable for your own personal circumstances.
+Regardless of who your new employer is following transfer, you can expect, as a minimum, the HR policies and practices of your new employing organisation to not only meet the requirements of employment and discrimination law but also, to reflect a commitment to the provision of a high quality workplace and to being a good employer, as stated in the NHS Constitution and handbook.
 Your existing employer should work closely with you, your trade union representatives and your new employer to achieve this.